vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 For domains that do send email, it is considered [best practice to use SPF softfail](https://www.mailhardener.com/blog/why-mailhardener-recommends-spf-softfail-over-fail) (`~all`).
 This allows that the DKIM evaluation still occur even if SPF fails, helping ensure the email remains DMARC-compliant through DKIM alignment.

-### Limitations of SPF
-Although SPF performs reasonably well in theory, it has several limitations that make it insufficient on its own to fully protect a sending domain.

-SPF only validates the P1 sender, not the P2 sender.
-To address this gap, DKIM was introduced.
-DKIM helps protect the P2 sender by attaching a cryptographic signature to the message, allowing the receiving mail server to verify its authenticity by matching the private key used to sign the message with the public key published in DNS.
-However, not all sending mail servers had support to add DKIM signatures.
-This limitation led to the development of DMARC.
-DMARC allows domain owners to publish policies specifying how to handle messages that fail SPF and/or DKIM checks, particularly when the P1 and P2 identities are not aligned.
-Acting as the final layer of defense, DMARC ensures protection for the P2 sender by enforcing alignment and providing clear instructions for handling authentication failures.

 ## DKIM
 ### What is DKIM